Top 31 Slang For Psychology – Meaning & Usage

 • A motivational speaker might encourage their audience to harness the power of mind over matter to achieve their goals.

-See also Top 45 Slang For Hospital – Meaning & Usage
+See also Top 74 Slang For Thought Process – Meaning & Usage

 11. Cognitive dissonance